angrybacon/doomsday-wiki/markdown/articles/2021/08/22/Non-blue-fair-decks.md

 #### Post Doomsday

 Many lists play Endurance, like most green decks in the current meta, so prepare to play around atleast one copy.
-If they fought about your Doomsday, they often don't have enough resources to go off, but that is not always the case, especially since Acererak the Archlich joined the format.
+If they fought over your Doomsday, they often don't have enough resources to go off, but that is not always the case, especially since Acererak the Archlich joined the format.
 Should they still be able to go off and you have enough cyclers in hand to cycle to Thassa's Oracle, be careful with casting it of Aluren.
 You have to cast it when their combo creature is on the stack, else they can react and combo off while the Thassa's Oracle trigger is still no the stack.

 ## Reanimator